 A New Kind Of Support Group

-We are a support group for teens and young adults (ages 12-25) in West Hollywood, Los Angeles.
-We treat eating disorders, low self-esteem, and body dysmorphia with a holistic Mind, Body, and Spirit approach.
+We provide support groups for both teens and adults in West Hollywood, Los Angeles.
+We treat eating disorders, low self-esteem, and body image issues with our holistic and therapeutic Mind, Body, and Spirit approach.